KittyMac/ponyc/DIVERGENCE.md

 ## Runtime option --ponyanalysis

+### --ponyanalysis 0

+Pony analysis disabled.

+### --ponyanalysis 1

+The runtime will monitor a limited number of statistics to provide you with helpful information when your pony program completes.
+This level of analysis impacted runtime the least, but provides a healthy check against the following issues:

+1. Identifying actor bottlenecks (actors who overload)
+2. Identifying muted actors and how much real time they spend muted (usually as a result of #1)
+3. Identifying actors who experienced back pressure and how much real time that occured

+### --ponyanalysis 2

-In my opinion, the biggest hurdle to writing performant pony code is not having an understanding of how the runtime works.
+The biggest hurdle to writing performant pony code is not having an understanding of how the runtime works.
 To help profile my pony projects for runtime issues I added code which will export information about actors, their various states and their message passing.
 I consider the implementation to be fairly optimized (the I/O is on its own thread, events are passed to it using pony messageq, etc).
 In practical tests having it on usually results in < 1% change in efficiency, but YYMV.

 The output is saved to /tmp/pony.ponyrt\_analytics in a simple csv format.
 Each event saves the following: